 “Poenas” as known by colleagues and guests alike has been involved in the Shark Cage Diving industry and specifically False Bay’s Seal Island for the past 14 years.
 A born and bred Capetonian, having grown up with traditional Cape Town fishermen (trek-net fishing) on the beaches of the Southern Peninsula, sparked his interest in the oceans and sharks in particular.
 After witnessing the numbers of sharks that died in the “trek-nets”, Poenas vowed that as long as he was fishing this way, not another shark would die in his nets.
 He has worked with the oceans all his life, at one time he was employed as an observer on hake long liners documenting the number of pelagic fatalities in their pursuit of hake fishing.

 Poenas has a great love of the ocean, Great White Sharks and all its creatures and has been a qualified skipper, doing what he loves for 13 years now.

 Nadine has worked in the sales and hospitality industries all of her working life, this coupled with her love of all animals, big, small, wet and dry made her a great choice for ASEC’s booking and client liaison officer / manager.
 She will be the first person to greet you and process your booking, she will answer your questions and tell you what to expect, hope for and bring along!
 She will also take your payments at our pay station in Simons Town, after your trip.

-Kylie will be here to greet you when returning from your weekend morning trips or arriving for your afternoon trips, she will take payments at our pay station and will answer your questions whether via mail, mobile or person.
+Carmen will be here to greet you when you return from your weekend morning and afternoon trips, she will take payments at our pay station and will with eager enthusiasm answer all your questions, whether via email, phone or in person.